dugsq/single_message_xenode/README.md

 Single Message Xenode
 =====================

+Note: you will need the Xenograte Community Toolkit (XCT) to run this Xenode.
+Refer to the XCT repo [https://github.com/Nodally/xenograte-xct](https://github.com/Nodally/xenograte-xct) for more information.

-**Single Message Xenode** sends pre-defined message context, data, and command to all of its downstream children.
+**Single Message Xenode** sends a pre-defined message with its context, data, and/or command to all of its children Xenode.
 It is ideal for testing your Xenodes.

 ###Configuration File Options:###
 * loop_delay: defines number of seconds the Xenode waits before running the Xenode process.
 Expects a float.